rxOred/blog/content/post/analysis/anubis/anubis.md

 ### the end

-Wow this. this is the longest article I have erver wrteen.
-So eayh
+This is the longest article I have ever typed. hell its over 2000 lines.
+So eayh, we started analysis with 0 knowledge on a random malware and dissected various part of it using both dynamic and static analysis techniques to understand what it is capable of doing.

+with our understanding about the malware, we can conclude that anubis is a very sophisticated banking trojan, that is capable of many things.

 #Speard anarchy